-During the Spring Term of the second year, an accurate Topographical Survey of a locality is made by the Class, with reference to the execution of a Project in Railroad Engineering, which is then given to the Class for consideration and discussion, but which is executed in the Fall Term of the next year.
+During the Spring Term of the second year, an accurate Topographical Survey of a locality is made by the class, and instruction given in the use of the Level, preparatory to a project in Railroad Engineering, which is executed in the Fall Term of the next year.
 The Plane-table is used as in the U. S. Surveys.

-The Project consists of : Memoirs, Location, Drawings and Estimates.
+The Project consists of a Preliminary Survey, Locations, Drawings, and Estimates.